 You’re pregnant!
 Congrats.
-I don’t know about you, but I was so excited to get pregnant, and when it happened, I totally panicked.
+I don’t know about you, but I was so excited to get pregnant, and the moment it actually happened, I started to panic.

 This post contains some affiliate links (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Click here for our full disclosure.
 Thank you!